Fine-tune with the API or CLI

 --header 'Content-Type: application/json'

-Use the offset and line parameters to retrieve a specific range of log lines.
-The offset parameter sets the starting position for the log output, and the line parameter sets the maximum number of lines to return.
+Use the offset and line parameters to retrieve a range of log lines.
+The offset parameter specifies the starting line, and the line parameter specifies the maximum number of lines to return.

 Sample response: